feaselkl/OWASP-Top-10/PITCHME.md

 Encrypt sensitive data that you need to access later.
 This includes data in databases, configuration files, backups, extracts, etc.

 For data that you don't need to access later (like plaintext passwords to your systems), keep a hash of the data.
-But don't use algorithms like MD5 or SHA1; they're fine for many uses, but <strong>not</strong> for secure hashes.
+But don't use algorithms like MD5 or SHA1; they're fine for many uses, but <strong>not</strong> for secure password hashes.

 ---